 - In a part of Ace Attorney Investigations: Miles Edgeworth, Edgeworth examines a specific item and thinks about it in his inner monologue.
 Each time he finishes a thought, Gumshoe will say the same thing aloud, only in simpler words.
 Eventually Edgeworth is creeped out.

 Edgeworth: Detective Gumshoe, please be quiet for a moment.
 You're frightening me.

-The same conversation appears in Apollo Justice Ace Attorney between Apollo and Trucy, but it's justified here because Trucy is Phoenix's adopted daughter and he's apparently taught her the difference.
+- Also, the ladder/step-ladder argument shows up in I-5, between Miles and Kay, and again in I2-3 between Gregory Edgeworth and Tyrell Badd.
+And then Phoenix and Maya.
+The same conversation appears in Apollo Justice: Ace Attorney between Apollo and Trucy, but it's justified here because Trucy is Phoenix's adopted daughter and he's apparently taught her the difference.

-This a bit of a running gag in Clannad.
+- This is a bit of a running gag in CLANNAD.
 Tomoya continues to insist that there is no way a normal person could look at Fuuko's carvings and believe they are anything but a star.
 Unfortunately, he doesn't know any normal people so everyone apparently recognizes that the carvings are actually starfish.
 Except Sunohara, who think that they're shurikens.

-Homestar Runner lives and breathes this trope across the entire series of cartoons.
-One specific example:
+- Homestar Runner lives and breathes this trope across the entire series of cartoons.